cozy/cozy.github.io/src/tutorials/data/advanced.md

 ## Partial indexes

-⚠️ Partial indexes are not supported yet by cozy-client.

 In CouchDB, a document is indexed only if its fields matches an existing index.
 As a consequence, it is not possible to perform efficient queries on non-existing fields.

 For instance, the query below does not work, because it searches for document without the `category` field, but the absence of this field will cause such documents to never be indexed, as previously explained [here](#indexes-why-is-my-document-not-being-retrieved):